SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 ```

 Using [Catalyst.jl](https://github.com/SciML/Catalyst.jl) we can input our full
-reaction network in a form that can be easily used with DiffEqJump's solvers:
+reaction network in a form that can be easily used with JumpProcesses's solvers:
 ```julia
 # ]add Catalyst
 using Catalyst